||Your Next Steps

 Non-member Speakers — Travel Support

 Limited travel funds are available for non-member speakers who are not with resource center exhibitors.
 In consideration of our not-for-profit status, we encourage speakers to support some or all of their travel.
 The proposal form asks you to indicate the number of speakers who will request travel support funds.
 For planning purposes, this number cannot increase after program acceptance.
-Please note that if this field is left blank, we will assume that there are zero requests for travel support, and will plan and budget accordingly.
+Please note that if this field is left blank, we will assume that there are zero requests for travel support, and we will plan and budget accordingly.

 Your Next Steps: Links for Submitting a Proposal